Barreforthe History, Family Crest & Coats of Arms

 Barreforthe Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Barreforthe has been spelled many different ways, including Burford, Bareford, Berford, Barford, Buford, Burfort and many more.

 Early Notables of the Barreforthe family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Barreforthe Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Barreforthe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barreforthe family to Ireland